-When referring to "PostgreSQL cluster" in this section, the same concepts apply to both PostgreSQL and EDB Postgres Advanced, unless differently stated.
+When referring to "PostgreSQL cluster" in this section, the same concepts apply to both PostgreSQL and EDB Postgres Advanced Server, unless differently stated.

-This section describes the options you have to create a new PostgreSQL cluster and the design rationale behind them.
+This section describes the options available to create a new PostgreSQL cluster and the design rationale behind them.
 There are primarily two ways to bootstrap a new cluster:

-- from scratch (initdb) - from an existing PostgreSQL cluster, either directly (pg_basebackup) or indirectly through a physical base backup (recovery)
+- from scratch (initdb) - from an existing PostgreSQL cluster, either directly (pg\basebackup) or indirectly through a physical base backup (recovery)

-The initdb bootstrap also offers the possibility to import one or more databases from an existing Postgres cluster, even outside Kubernetes, and having a different major version of Postgres.
+The initdb bootstrap also provides the option to import one or more databases from an existing PostgreSQL cluster, even if it's outside Kubernetes or running a different major version of PostgreSQL.
 For more detailed information about this feature, please refer to the "Importing Postgres databases" section.

-Bootstrapping from an existing cluster opens up the possibility to create a replica cluster, that is an independent PostgreSQL cluster which is in continuous recovery, synchronized with the source and that accepts read-only connections.
+Bootstrapping from an existing cluster enables the creation of a replica cluster-an independent PostgreSQL cluster that remains in continuous recovery, stays synchronized with the source cluster, and accepts read-only connections.
+For more details, refer to the Replica Cluster section.

-EDB Postgres for Kubernetes requires both the postgres user and database to always exists.
-Using the local Unix Domain Socket, it needs to connect as postgres user to the postgres database via peer authentication in order to perform administrative tasks on the cluster.
+EDB Postgres for Kubernetes requires both the postgres user and database to always exist.
+Using the local Unix Domain Socket, it needs to connect as the postgres user to the postgres database via peer authentication in order to perform administrative tasks on the cluster.
 DO NOT DELETE the postgres user or the postgres database!!!